Knee Ligament Injury: Repair and Reconstruction Surgery

 How are knee ligaments injured?

-The PCL is located toward the back of the knee.
+- Posterior cruciate ligament (PCL): The PCL is located toward the back of the knee.
 It is also a common knee ligament to be injured.
 However, the PCL injury usually occurs with sudden, direct impact, such as in a car accident or during a football tackle.

-How are knee ligament injuries treated?
+How are torn knee ligaments treated?

 If a knee ligament is injured, early medical treatment may include: